Share the love!

 Looking up at the ceiling in La Sagrada Familia

-You can also purchase a ticket from the official website that comes with tower entry that allows you to go up inside one of the towers, either on the Passion Facade or the Nativity Facade.
+You can also purchase a ticket that comes with tower entry that allows you to go up inside one of the towers, either on the Passion Facade (views of the Mediterranean Sea) or the Nativity Facade (views of the city).
+I went in the Nativity Facade my second time in Barcelona.
+I thought it was cool, but if you’re looking to save money, I would not consider it a must-do tbh.

 View of Spain from the Nativity Tower